Glodigit/wk-50/README.md

     ⬖⬘⬘⬘
          ⬗
 ```
 Currently works on circuitpython 8.2.x but not 9.1.3 due to `MemoryError`.
+Source code for both versions can be found [here](https://github.com/Glodigit/circuitpython/tree/wk-50).